micahthobbs/micahthobbs.com/src/pages/first-post.md

 ---
-title: "First blog post"
+title: "First post"
-date: "2019-12-11"
+date: "2019-12-18"
 ---

-This is my first blog post.
+# First post

+Most days I read article or blog post on the interent.
+I thought it was about time I started my own.